-Food Truck, Contemporary, Fast Food, Mexican, Street Food, Gluten-free, Vegetarian, $$$
+Restaurant, Fast Food, Mexican, Street Food, Gluten-free, Vegetarian

 En Las Papas on Ponce’s plaza is the go-to spot for delectable comfort food, specializing in loaded baked potatoes.
 Your chosen toppings are piled high and include different cheeses and cheese sauces, delicious chicken or pork, lettuce, onion, tomato, bacon, sour cream – you name it.
 These papas won’t leave you hungry and the truck also makes tremendous burritos with savory meats, all of which are always freshly prepared.
 Try the lunch special or swing by late on a Saturday night.

 At kilometer marker 30.4 on Carretera 110 in Aguadilla, you will find a remarkable variety of food at the Aguadilla Food Truck Park.
 The sushi at Tako-G is outstanding and Bluefin is good for American fare like cheeseburgers or French toast (if you fancy having breakfast for dinner).
 Try the Thai food at Tuk Tuk or the barbecue at Ribs Smoke Shack, then round off the meal with coffee and ice cream at Demitasse.
 This park is great if you want something a little different than your usual food-truck fare.

 La Sambuca in Mayagüez serves sambunachos, sambutacos, their twist on quesadillas which they call a sambudilla, and a version of tripleta (a sliced-meat sandwich) called a sambupleta.
 They also have brownies for dessert and refreshments for only $1.
 With fast service and excellent food at reasonable prices, La Sambuca is a great place to stop on your way to the beach; if you’re really in a rush, you can call your order in and pick it up.